avivz450/sessionizing-assignment/README.md

   + The smaller inputs will be transferred to each one of the mapper instances
   + Each reducer instance will handle some keys.
 + Store and fetch the sessions from external DB (instead of from in-memory)
-+ Implement cache in the API service to reduce the number of external calls to the DB once requesting a query
++ Implement cache in the "sessions API" service to reduce the number of external calls to the DB once requesting a query

 ## Complexity
 + written in the code